 Under the law, if an organisation cannot effectively solve the problem initially after its discovery, then the substance and its potential effects must be controlled.
 Implementing controlling measures involves the use of Respiratory Protective Equipment (RPE) and Personal Protective Equipment (PPE) to minimise the effects of dangerous substances.
 Control procedures must consider the needs of your particular workplace and the safety of all staff members.

 Health surveillance may be necessary when there is a specific disease linked to a particular substance i.e. asthma is associated with excessive fumes in the air.
 This involves “obtaining information about employees’ health” and ensuring that controls used to counter the problem are working.
 If they aren’t, this is the time to design and implement new ones.

 It Trains Employees in Company Safety Policy

 Employers are duty-bound to provide training for all employees regarding hazardous substances.
 Training should focus on explaining what the problems at hand are following the risk assessment, the risk to well-being that the problem poses, and actions to take if something goes wrong i.e. a spill.
-If one controlling measure is to implement a time-restriction on employees handling a particular material or substance, they must be informed with all the details.
+If one control measure is to implement a time restriction on employees handling a particular material or substance, they must be informed of all the details.
 They must also be trained to safely use and maintain protective equipment.
 If any of these provisions change, the employer must give a new training course to cover the changes in procedure.